Dreaming Whilst Black

-Dreaming Whilst Black (stylised as Dreaming Whilst B\@*k) is a British comedy television series starring Adjani Salmon and written by Adjani Salmon and Ali Hughes.
-Originally a webcast, a television pilot (2021) developed into a series, which was broadcast on BBC Three from 24 July 2023.
+Dreaming Whilst Black (stylised as Dreaming Whilst B\@*k) is a British comedy television series created by Adjani Salmon, Natasha Jatania, Max Evans, and Laura Seixas.
+Originally a webcast, a television pilot (2021) developed into a series that premiered on BBC Three on 24 July 2023.
 A second series was broadcast in 2025.

 Synopsis

 Kwabena works in recruitment but dreams of being a filmmaker with his video producer friend from film school Amy, who has just returned from three years in Nigeria.
 Amy offers to pass Kwabena's script, Jamaica Road, on to the development team at the production company where she works.
 Kwabena lives with his cousin Maurice and Maurice's wife, Funmi, who is heavily pregnant.
 The couple are reading up on the latest tips on pregnancy, and researching practices including hypnobirthing.

-The first season follows Kwabena's attempts to negotiate the filmmaking sector, his necessary forays into the gig economy, and his developing relationship with Vanessa, a woman he meets by chance at a bus stop.
+The first series follows Kwabena's attempts to negotiate the filmmaking sector, his necessary forays into the gig economy, and his developing relationship with Vanessa, a woman he meets by chance at a bus stop.
 Amy has her own problems, feeling passed over for promotion and frequently enduring clumsy comments from her colleagues.

-In the second season, Kwabena gets his first directing job on a television series called Sin and Subterfuge.
+In the second series, Kwabena gets his first directing job on a television series called Sin and Subterfuge.
 He navigates the demands of his actors, crew, and executive producers, while Maurice and Funmi raise their new child and Amy's sister comes to stay with her.